friedt/simple-static-site-generator/README.md

 * Npm or yarn
 * Shell (for example bash or zsh is running on local machine)

 The important thing is npm and rsync to make it work.
-Well, if rsync is installed on Apple and Linux environments by default, otherwise you can download rsync here.
+Well, if rsync is installed on Apple and Linux environments by default, otherwise you can download rsync, https://rsync.samba.org/download.html.
 Rsync must be present both locally and remotely for it to work.
 I use Apache as a webserver, but this can also be Nginx for example.
 You copy a folder with files to a server and that's it.

 After the update is complete I want to deploy a current copy of my website.
 I then run a simple shell script, which includes a build command and a deployment command using rsync.